Tamolitch Blue Pool is truly a natural wonder along the Mckenzie River Trail (Photo By Danielle Denham / That Oregon Life)

 Keep in mind as noted by USDA, early fall through mid-March, the water levels on Blue River Reservoir are frequently drawn down to the point where boat launches are no longer available.
 Reservoir and river level information is available from the US Army Corps of Engineers here.

-Not terribly far from the McKenzie River Trail is the Dee Wright Observatory.
+Not terribly far from the McKenzie River Trail is the scenic Dee Wright Observatory above lava fields.
 A truly unique spot, it’ll be well worth your visit if you can make the time.
-The panoramic views alone here are incredible.
+The panoramic views over the lava fields alone here are incredible.
 Thousands view this awesome place yearly, which is located between Sisters and Belknap Springs, on the Cascade Range at 5,187 feet.
 Hit the link here to read more.

 Know Current Conditions Before You Go